ToshioCP/Gtk4-tutorial/src/sec3.src.md

 ### GtkApplicationWindow

 GtkApplicationWindow is a child object of GtkWindow.
-It has some extra functionality for better integration with GtkApplication.
+It has some extra feature for better integration with GtkApplication.
-It is recommended to use it instead of GtkWindow when you use GtkApplication.
+It is recommended to use it as the top-level window of the application instead of GtkWindow.

 Now rewrite the program and use GtkApplicationWindow.